puzzle/jenkins-techlab/labs/01_setup.md

 ==================

 1. Follow the instructions here to install [docker](https://docs.docker.com/get-docker/) and [docker-compose](https://docs.docker.com/compose/install/).
+1. Create ssh keys for master and slave:

+        source create-ssh-keys.sh

-2. Start with docker-compose.
-Depending on your docker installation you may need to run this wit `sudo`:
+1. Start with docker-compose.
+Depending on your docker installation you may need to run this with `sudo`:

         docker-compose -f local_env/docker-compose.yml up -d --build

-3. Login to jenkins at localhost:8080 with:
+1. Login to jenkins at localhost:8080 with:

         user: default
         password: default